occrp/id-backend/README.md

  apt-get install docker.io
 ```

+Also, if setting up for production use (i.e. not volume-mounting the code directory in the container, but rather relying on the code COPY'ed at build time; and running as non-root user within the container), **remember to `chmod -R a+rX ./` in the code directory before build** -- otherwise on some `docker` or `aufs` versions the permissions might be broken within the container which will cause `id2` not to run.

 #### Set-up and run with docker-compose

 You should use [docker-compose](http://docs.docker.com/compose/) to have all the images built, containers run and linked and `id2` started for you.
 Nice of you to ask.
 It's actually easier that way. **Caveat: you need at least docker 1.3 for that!**